 - Is the examiner not understanding your claims and arguments?
 Would a conversation with the examiner help clear any confusion or misunderstanding?

 A detailed analysis of the content of an FOA will help guide next steps.
-For example, if the outstanding FOA is actually your second Final Office Action (i.e., you’ve received a first non-final OA, a first FOA, a second non-final OA and a second FOA), then an appeal may make more sense than filing another response.
+If the outstanding FOA is actually your second Final Office Action (i.e., you’ve received a first non-final OA, a first FOA, a second non-final OA and a second FOA), then an appeal may make more sense than filing another response.

-The decision on what to file next will help determine how to file it.
+What to file next will help determine how to file it.
 The procedure follows the substance of the filing.

 What to file next: After-Final Response, RCE or Appeal?

 Broadly speaking, there are a few categories of responses to a final rejection:

 - After-Final Response